Flea lives up to his name.

 The legendary bassist for the Red Hot Chili Peppers is rarely still on stage.
 It’s not just his fingers that fly.
-His whole body is engaged, twisting and writhing and jumping around as he lays down a lush, funky foundation of sound.
+His whole body is engaged, twisting, writhing, and jumping around as he lays down a lush, funky sound foundation.
 Unlike some bass players, Flea has the stage presence of a frontman and the musical chops that rival any lead guitar player.

 It’s been more than a quarter of a century since Blood Sugar Sex Magik rocketed the band out of the college rock circuit and into popular consciousness, and Flea is still making that bass sing with his signature moxie.
 Here’s how:

 Moxie is multifaceted.